Skip to content

 Exfoliation Effectiveness

 Microdermabrasion is generally considered more effective at exfoliation because it mechanically buffs away stubborn dead skin cells.
-Hydrafacial’s liquid vortex gently removes surface impurities but may struggle with hardened buildup.
+Hydra dermabrasion’s liquid vortex gently removes surface impurities but may struggle with hardened buildup.

 Treatment Experience